InternetOfHealthcare/serverless-workshop/w02-translate/README.md

 * cd w02-translate
 * serverless deploy

-### Type "serverless deploy" to deploy your local code to AWS Cloud
+### 1. Type "serverless deploy" to deploy your local code to AWS Cloud

 ![image](images/01.png)

-### To test your Lambda function (not in your computer!), just type "serverless invoke -f translate -l"
+### 2. To test your Lambda function (not in your computer!), just type "serverless invoke -f translate -l"

 ![image](images/02.png)

+### 3. Now you can try to change and play with this code!